 The Mayo Clinic Center for Social Media provides training programs and resources to help health care workers at Mayo Clinic and elsewhere understand social media platforms and apply them in their work.

-- The courses listed in bold are open at no charge to Network site Visitors.
+- The modules listed in bold are open at no charge to Network site Visitors.

-- Those in italic are available to those who have created a free Guest account.
+- Italicized modules are available to those who have created a free Guest account.

 - The courses marked * are required core elements in the Social Media Residency program.